A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Jacobi's method in floating point arithmetic

-In Theorem \ref{thm:evd-main}, the quadratic convergence of Algorithm \ref{alg:evd-main} is established under the assumption that $ \gamma_1 \| A \| \upsilon < d/(4\sqrt{2})$ for some constant $\gamma_1=\gamma_1(n)$ and there exists a clear gap between the distinct eigenvalues of the matrix $T^{(0)}=Q^TAQ$.
-In the following theorem, we establish the quadratic convergence of Algorithm \ref{alg:evd-main} under the assumption that there exists a clear gap between the distinct eigenvalues of the original matrix $A$.
+by using \eqref{eq:qrorth}--\eqref{qnm:ub}.
+Hence, $\psi_1$ is not too large.
+We also note that the error bound of Algorithm {\rm\ref{alg:evd-main}} is established under the assumption that $ \psi_1 \| A \| \upsilon < d(T_0)/4$ for some constant $\psi_1=\psi_1(n)$ and there exists a clear gap between the eigenvalues of $T_0=\fl(Q^TAQ)$.
+In the following theorem, we establish the error analysis of Algorithm {\rm\ref{alg:evd-main}} under the assumption that there exists a clear gap between the eigenvalues of the original matrix $A$.